remivoire/remivoire/README.md

   - **PlayStation**: Worked with MIPS assembly and C to develop for Sony's groundbreaking console.

 - **Graphic Programming**: Skilled in using DirectX and other graphics APIs to create visually stunning applications.
-- **Programming Languages**: Avid coder in C++ and C. Deep knowledge of assembly languages for different architectures.
+- **Programming Languages**: Avid coder in C++ and C. Deep knowledge of assembly languages such as 6502, m68k, x86, and MIPS.
+- **Networking**: Intermediate experience with almost everything related to networking, including setting up and managing network infrastructure, troubleshooting connectivity issues, and implementing network security measures.

+Feel free to connect with me if you share similar interests or if you have any exciting projects in mind!